translucentsoftware/TLJtag/README.txt

 It is based heavily off the source code of JTMOD (https://github.com/zoobab/tjtag-arduino).
 The serial communication portion was completely rewritten but the Arduino sketch only had slight modifications for clarity and cable selection.

+The JTMOD source tree this was based off has been included.

 ------------------------------------------------

 - OS X only
-This patch only works on OS X but still contains the modifications in tjtag from JTMOD. tjtag has also been patched in places to make it compatibility with OS X.
+This patch only works on OS X but still contains the modifications in tjtag from JTMOD. tjtag has also been patched in places to make it compatibile with OS X.

 ------------------------------------------------